Annual Report for Fiscal Year 2021

 Engaged Learning Community

-Thank you to our sponsors, advertisers, partners, clients, and donors for your investment in AHLA and in the future of health law.
-Together, we will come out of this pandemic a stronger, more unified community, with the shared goal of better health outcomes for all.
+Thank you to our sponsors, advertisers, partners, clients, and donors for your continued investment in AHLA.
+We are a stronger community with a shared goal of educating and connecting the health law community.

 |David S. Cade

 A review AHLA's Fiscal Year 2021 Annual Report, member survey results on Inclusion, Diversity, Equity, and Accessibility (IDEA), and our IDEA Action Plan.